cosmos/cosmos-sdk/docs/architecture/adr-040-add-support-for-wasm-light-clients.md

 3. Validator upgrade: After governance voting succeeds, validators need to upgrade their nodes in order to enable new IBC light client implementation.
 This is both time consuming and error prone.

-Another problem stemming from the above process is that if a chain want to upgrade its own consensus, it will need to convince every chain or hub connected to it to upgrade its light client in order to stay connected.
-Due to time consuming process required to upgrade light client, a chain with lots of connections need to be disconnected for quite some time after upgrading its consensus, which can be very expensive.
+Another problem stemming from the above process is that if a chain wants to upgrade its own consensus, it will need to convince every chain or hub connected to it to upgrade its light client in order to stay connected.
+Due to time consuming process required to upgrade light client, a chain with lots of connections needs to be disconnected for quite some time after upgrading its consensus, which can be very expensive.

 We are proposing simplifying this workflow by integrating a WASM light client module which makes adding support for